-In this article, we will go through the principles of RNA and DNA extraction kits step-by-step.
+In this article, we will go through the principles of nucleic acid extraction kits step-by-step.
 We will also look at some common issues with silica columns that you can overcome with a few simple tips!

 Step 1: Cell Lysis